jrveatch/trsmscans/README.md

 maxima.
 The entry point for all scans or prescans is `run_process.py`, which provides options to either run a scan or a prescan, run a single mass point or a list of points, and locally or on the lxplus `HTCondor` batch system.

+### Precision

+To improve optimization efficiency, dynamic precision levels are used.
+These control how tight the stopping conditions are based on experimental limits that are used as targets (defined in each mass list file).
+If the rates for a mass point are more than two orders of magnitude smaller than the experimental limits, the optimization is terminated.
+As the rates get closer to the limits, stopping conditions are tightened to allow for a more thorough sampling of the parameter space.

 ### Processing a single mass point